 There was also the concern that the nanoparticles in sun creams would become reactive with oxygen, spawning free radicals, because by making the particles smaller they had an increased ratio of surface area to density.

 Answer: To solve this problem, titanium dioxide nanoparticles are manufactured with an extremely thin coating of silicates (basically sand or glass) to encase them in a protective layer and ensure that they are completely non-reactive and safe to use even on the most sensitive skin.

 Why we use nanoparticles

 The use of titanium dioxide nanoparticles in our organic sun lotions was not a decision that was taken lightly here at Green People, but after our extensive research we are completely confident that they are safe to use.
-They bring fantastic natural UV protection to our products, which otherwise would only be achievable by using synthetic chemical filters, which we would never use.

 The claim that nanoparticles in sun creams can enter the bloodstream and affect living tissue has been totally disproven by every scientific test.